Is a BSN the Key to Nursing Leadership and Management Positions?

 “Job opportunities may vary as one continues in their career, but BSN-prepared nurses may have more of them,” Conyers says.
 “They will be able to climb their career ladders quicker and move around within the organization with more ease.”

-“A BSN is important since nurses will explore leadership styles and understand how their leadership will affect the institution as a whole,” says Dina Waltz, MSN, RN-BC and instructor at Rasmussen College School of Nursing.
+“A BSN is important since nurses will explore leadership styles and understand how their leadership will affect the institution as a whole,” says Dina Waltz, MSN, RN-BC and instructor at Rasmussen University School of Nursing.
 “There is no ‘wrong’ entry point into the nursing profession, but if you envision yourself in a specialized care unit, leadership or management position or in academia, the best degree to begin with is the BSN.”

 Is it practical for nurses to return to school for a BSN?